Built by someone who has been through every major technology shift since 1986.

 I entered IT in 1986 and spent nearly two decades building deep expertise across network administration, infrastructure architecture, systems management, and technology training.
 I became fluent in the full stack of enterprise IT - from the physical layer up through applications, security, and disaster recovery.
 I learned that the difference between organizations that get technology right and those that don't rarely comes down to the tools.
 It comes down to structure, process, and how well the transition is led.

-Certifications and Training
+Certifications and Ongoing Development

 Blair Technology Services